antonenkoDev/keycloak-admin-sdk/README.md

 - `GroupsApi`: Methods for managing groups
 - `RealmsApi`: Methods for managing realms
 - `ClientsApi`: Methods for managing clients
+- `OrganizationsApi`: Methods for managing organizations and their members
+- `RolesApi`: Methods for managing roles and composite roles
+- `RoleMappingsApi`: Methods for managing role mappings for users and groups
+- `ScopeMappingsApi`: Methods for managing scope mappings for clients and client scopes
+- `ComponentApi`: Methods for managing components

-Each API class provides methods for CRUD operations and more specialized functionality.
+Each API class provides methods for CRUD operations and more specialized functionality, with robust error handling and detailed logging for easier debugging.

 ## End-to-End Testing